siret-junior/somhunter/README.md

 npm run ui:dev
 # OR
 npm run ui # Changes in the UI require `npm run build-ui` so the static build is generated

+# To rebuild the UI
+npm run build-ui
 ```